graphopedia-xyz/graphopedia/word-cloud/index.md

     author: David McCandless
     link:   https://informationisbeautiful.net/visualizations/good-relationtips-most-commonly-given-relationship-advice/

+synonyms:
+  - tag cloud
 ---

-Alternative name: tag cloud.
-A word cloud is a type of information visualizations that uses font size and color to represent word frequency in a text.
+is a type of information visualizations that uses font size and color to represent word frequency in a text.
 Word cloud can be used as an interface for browsing the web as well as a form of data visualization.

 <!--more-->